- Tropical Bog Plant

 - Increases Natural Filtration

-The Spider Lily is a great US native that was only discovered in 1951, and calls the ditches and swamps from East Texas across to Alabama "home."
+The Spider Lily plant is a great US native that was only discovered in 1951, and calls the ditches and swamps from East Texas across to Alabama "home."
 The 20" tall flower stalks emerge in mid-spring, topped with a cluster of 4-7 fragrant, white flowers, highlighted by bright yellow throats.
 Spider Lily is a very easy-to-grow garden plant in slightly moist soils, and can easily be wintered over as a house plant.
+Spider lilies for sale sold in bundles of 2.

 Mail Order: What To Expect